ticketmaster/aurora/catalog/pages/breadcrumbs/index.md

-### BreadcrumbList
+### Breadcrumb

-BreadcrumbList Component to assist the user in visualizing site navigation hierarchically.
-BreadcrumbList contains relevant metadata to populate the BreadcrumbList Schema.org entity.
+Breadcrumb Component to assist the user in visualizing site navigation hierarchically.
+Breadcrumb contains relevant metadata to populate the BreadcrumbList Schema.org entity.
 Please visit the [BreadcrumbList documentation page](https://schema.org/BreadcrumbList) for more details.

 ### Props